DataDog/documentation/content/en/cloudcraft/getting-started/generate-api-key.md

 kind: documentation
 ---

 Cloudcraft offers a [developer API][1] that provides programmatic access and remote rendering of your architecture diagrams.
-The API also provides fully automated visualization of AWS and Azure accounts that are linked with your Cloudcraft account, either as ready to use images or as JSON data.
+The API also provides fully automated visualization of AWS and Azure accounts that are linked with your Cloudcraft account, either as ready-to-use images or as JSON data.

 Authentication is required to use this API.
 This guide describes how to create an API key through the web interface.

-<div class="alert alert-info">The ability to use Cloudcraft's developer API is only available to Pro subscribers.
-See <a href="https://www.cloudcraft.co/pricing">Cloudcraft's pricing page</a> for more information.</div>
+<div class="alert alert-info">The ability to use Cloudcraft's developer API is available only to Pro subscribers.
+See <a href="https://www.cloudcraft.co/pricing">Cloudcraft's pricing page</a> for more information about subscription plans.</div>

 ## Prerequisites

-This guide assumes that you have:
+This guide assumes you have:

-- A Cloudcraft user with the [Owner or Administrator role][2].
+- A Cloudcraft user with either the [Owner or Administrator role][2].
 - An active [Cloudcraft Pro subscription][3].

 ## Create an API key